JuanOlaya/Artificial-Intelligence/README.md

 For this course we use [Unity 3D](https://unity3d.com/) as game engine and [Mixamo](https://www.mixamo.com/) as 3D animated characters repository

-### 1. AI Behaviours for Video games
+### 1. Animated Characteres and AI Behaviours for Video games

-For this course we developed a third person video games with groups of Non-Player Characters (NPC) as enemies with following AI Behaviours:
+For this course we developed a third person video games with groups of Non-Player Characters (NPC) as enemies with the following AI Behaviours:

 - Patrolling Behaviour
 - Attacking Behaviour